EDS-Bioinformatics-Laboratory/ENCORE/Processing/0_SoftwareEnvironment/0_README.md

 <u>*Use in ENCORE*</u>

+*Since software versions and dependencies are a main obstacle for reproducibility, it is required to use a package manager of some sort (e.g., conda, renv) and to ensure that Compendium Recipients can reproduce the software environment.
+For example, conda allows to export the environment using 'conda list --explicit > myenv.txt', which can be imported by the Compendium Recipient.*

-*Currently, for ENCORE, the minimum requirement is to specify the versions of all software (including packages, libraries) used in the project.
-For example, in R one can use 'installed.packages()', while in conda one can use 'conda list --explicit > myenv.txt'.
-However, preferably conda or renv should be used.*
+*Preferably, also provide a file with  versions of all software (including packages, libraries) used in the project.
+For example, in R one can use 'installed.packages()', while in conda one can use 'conda list --explicit > myenv.txt'.*

-**In the context of ENCORE, we are still working on best practices for using containers and/or VMs.*
+*In the context of ENCORE, we are still working on best practices for using containers and/or VMs.*